mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 14 August 2025

-- The average temperature today is 19.26˚C,
+- The average temperature today is 17.71˚C,
-- With highs of 19.91˚C and lows of 19.26˚C,
+- With highs of 18.73˚C and lows of 16.96˚C,
-- It may feel like 19.33˚C with clear sky
+- It may feel like 17.68˚C with few clouds
-- The wind speed is 2.07m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 80%
+- The pressure is 1023hPa and humidity is 82%
-- The sun will rise at 04:51 and set at 19:34
+- The sun will rise at 04:52 and set at 19:32

 <!-- weather_marker ends -->